mitsuhiko/lucumr/2016/3/24/open-source-trust-scaling.rst

 To be perfectly honestly.
 I'm legitimately scared about node's integrity of the ecosystem and this worry does not go away.
-Among other things I'm using keybase and keybase uses unpinned node libraries left and right. keybase has 225 node dependencies from a quick lock.
+Among other things I'm using keybase and keybase uses unpinned node libraries left and right. keybase has 225 node dependencies from a quick look.
 Among those many partially pinned one-liner libraries for which it would be easily enough to roll out backdoor update if one gets hold of credentials.